 Fonds Foreign Office Architects

-The fonds documents the professional practice and activities of the Foreign Office Architects between 1991 and 2011, with a primary focus on their architectural and design projects.
-Additionally, the fonds includes material relating to various international exhibitions, and to publications that featured the work of the Foreign Office Architects.
-The fonds is arranged into three series: Projects; Office Documentation; and Reference.
+The fonds documents the professional practice and activities of the Foreign Office Architects between circa 1989 and 2011, with a primary focus on their architectural, design, and exhibition projects.
+Additionally, the fonds includes various publications that featured the work of the Foreign Office Architects.
+The fonds is arranged into five series: Projects; Publications and Promotional Material; Office Records; Personal Slides; Reference and Research Material.

 The fonds fluctuates in its comprehensiveness, with some projects being well documented from competition stage through to completion, while others are represented by only a few drawings, slides or a single book of presentation material.
 The most thoroughly documented projects include the Yokohama International Ferry Port Terminal, Japan (1995-2004), the Belgo Restaurants in London and New York City (1998-1999), the Link Quay Waterfront Competition, Santa Cruz de Tenerife (1998-2006), the South East Coastal Park & Auditorium, Barcelona, Spain (2000-2004), the Watermark West Quay Development, Southampton, England (2002-2010), the Trinity EC3 Office Complex, London, England (2003-2007), and the 2012 Summer Olympics, London, England (2003-2012).